 The Capri Theater is the only one of 13 movie houses in North Minneapolis that remains standing today.
-Built in 1927, it was known for many years as the Paradise Theater (pictured above in the late 1930s) and was later named the Capri in 1967.
+Built in 1927, it was known for many years as the Paradise Theater (pictured above in the late 1930s).
+It was renamed the Capri in 1967.
 (Photo: Minnesota Historical Society)

-As we continue to search for more photos of the interior and exterior of the building during its early years, we will be able to confirm what from the plans actually came to fruition.
+As we continue to search for more early photos of the interior and exterior of the building we’ll be able to confirm what parts of the plans actually came to fruition.
 For example, plans called for the ornamental arches above the second story windows to be solid marble.
 In all the photos we have of the building, the arches were made of brick.
-(If you have photos of the Paradise/Capri Theater, we would be so pleased to see them.
-Please contact James Scott, Interim Director of the Capri Theater, at 612-643-2024 or firstname.lastname@example.org.)

 Nevertheless, the plans called for a ceiling suspended 6’3” in the theater space.
 The movie screen was 24 x 17 feet, and the ornamental features inside were plaster trim.
 There was no balcony for seating.
 And on the house right side of the stage, an opening was created for the future installation of an organ.

-In 1932 the theater was remodeled by Jack Liebenberg, Liebenberg and Kaplan, Architects.
+In 1932 the theater was remodeled by Jack Liebenberg of Liebenberg and Kaplan, Architects.

 In the forward of the 1982 book “Marquee on Main Street,” Lyndel King (then director of the University of Minnesota Gallery, which hosted an exhibition that year of Jack Liebenberg’s work) wrote: